Lswbanban/RickArdurous/README.md

 ## Bug list

 ## To do
+- Packaging the game
-- Editor
+	- create the package
-	- Add a stats info display on the level in the View Menu
+	- add the editor release
 - Game Engine Optim
 	- add the PSTR()/F() macro around the menu strings?
 	- bug in Rick state machine, from Fall to Death (for example jump in dynamite explosion)